avajs/ava/docs/recipes/code-coverage.md

 That's it!

-If you want to create HTML coverage reports, or upload coverage data to Coveralls, you should skip down to those sections below.
+If you want to create HTML coverage reports or upload coverage data to Coveralls, you should skip down to those sections below.

 ## ES2015 coverage